Kakamotobi/Learned/JS/Asynchronous/Async.md

   - Dealing with promises/response but in a more elegant way.
 - **`await`**
   - Used to wait for a `Promise`.
-  - It will pause the execution of the function, waiting for a `Promise` to be resolved before continuing on.
+  - It will pause the execution of the function, waiting for a `Promise` to be resolved, after which the response/returned value can be extracted from, before continuing on.
 - **`return`**
   - If the function `return`s a value, the `Promise` will be resolved with that value.
 - **`throw`**